tchibatron/dbeaver/Create-Connection.md

    [[images/ug/Wizard-select-connection.png]]

    To quickly find the needed driver, you can type a hint in the text field above the list of drivers.
    If you cannot find a driver for your database then probably there is no suitable driver and you need to create one.
-Please see [[Create database driver|Create-database-driver]] article.
+Please see [Database Drivers](https://github.com/dbeaver/dbeaver/wiki/Database-drivers) article.

    NOTE: The list of database drivers diaplays the number of exising connections next to each driver.
 No number is displayed if there are no connections.